home-assistant/home-assistant.io/source/_components/media_player.nadtcp.markdown

 ---

-The `nadtcp` platform allows you to control a [NAD D 7050](https://nadelectronics.com/product/d-7050-direct-digital-network-amplifier/) digital amplifier from Home Assistant.
+The `nadtcp` platform allows you to control the D7050 and C338 from Home Assistant via WiFi.
+Note that it has only been tested with the D 7050.

 To add a NAD receiver to your installation, add the following to your `configuration.yaml` file: